 Dockery has invested significant effort in the work of leadership development and mentoring opportunities.
 Numerous Christian college presidents and administrators point to Dockery as one of their key mentors (please see the article Proteges Who Become Presidents in the Fall 2016 issue of the Trinity Magazine, p.
 24).

 Dockery’s approach to leadership has been the subject of a number of articles and presentations as well as a doctoral dissertation at Southeastern Seminary by Tanner Hickman.
 A number of colleagues presented Dockery with a book of essays in his honor in 2014 with the title, Convictional Civility: Engaging the Culture in the 21st Century.
 He was one of 100 Baptist theologians profiled in the massive study written by James Leo Garrett Jr., Baptist Theology: A Four-Century Study.

 A native of Alabama, Dockery holds degrees from the University of Alabama-Birmingham (B.S), Grace Theological Seminary (M.Div.), Southwestern Baptist Theological Seminary (M.Div.), Texas Christian University (M.A.), and the University of Texas system (Ph.D.), as well as additional studies at Drew University.
-He has been married to Lanese for 43 years.
+He has been married to Lanese for over 40 years.
 They have three married sons (Jon and Sarah, Ben and Julie, Tim and Andrea) and eight grandchildren.
 Their travels have taken them to the various regions of the United States and Canada, as well as to Europe, Latin America, Asia, Africa, Australia, and the Middle East.